-We are guessing that by finding your way on to our income protection buyer’s guide, you have either lost your way or you are looking to find out more about Income Protection and what it is.
-We hope it is the latter and you want to stay here to find out more.
+We are guessing that by finding your way on to our income protection buyer’s guide, you have either lost your way or you are looking to find out more about income protection, including what it is and whether you need it – we hope it is the latter and that you want to stay here to find out more.

-Let’s start with a simple explanation of what it is – Income Protection insurance, as the name suggests – is put in place to cover your income if you were unable to work due to accident, illness or unemployment.
-It sounds simple enough, but it isn’t insurance that a lot of people know much about or indeed consider taking out.
+Let’s start with a simple explanation of what it is – Income Protection insurance, as the name suggests, is put in place to cover your income if you were unable to work due to an accident, illness or unemployment.
+It sounds simple enough, but it isn’t an insurance policy that many people know much about, or indeed consider purchasing.

 Do I need income protection insurance?

 Income protection is not a legal requirement, but the question you want to ask yourself is: ‘If I couldn’t go to work due to a serious illness, could my family manage?’